Does provable absence of barren plateaus imply classical simulability?: Caveats and future directions

 \subsection{Caveats}

-First and foremost, we would like to highlight the fact that our general arguments are based on intuition gathered from a case-by-case study of widely used circuit architectures and techniques.
+First and foremost, we would like to highlight the fact that our general arguments are based on intuition gathered from a case-by-case study of widely used circuit architectures and techniques (although we do refer the reader to~\cite{bermejo2024quantum,angrisani2024classically,lerch2024efficient,anschuetz2024arbitrary,mele2024noise,shin2024dequantising,ermakov2024unified, schuster2024polynomial} for explicit simulation algorithms).
 It was not possible to analyze every work claiming absence of barren plateaus---we studied only those in Table~\ref{tab:train_models}---but we highly encourage the community to check if our results are as widely applicable as we believe them to be.
 Moreover, while we have argued that absence of barren plateaus is linked to the presence of relevant polynomially small subspaces, we do not close the door to the existence of other non-exponential concentration mechanisms.
 For instance, Claim~\ref{claim1} states \textit{for all cases studied} that, if $\mathcal{C} \subset \NBP$ then $\mathcal{C} \subset \CC_{{\rm polySub}}$.
 We do \textit{not} claim that $\NBP \subset \CC_{{\rm polySub}}$.
 Thus we are \textit{not} claiming that \textit{any} non-concentrated loss can always be classically simulated.

-In fact, one can construct examples of non-concentrated loss functions that are not classically simulable (see the Appendix for one such example based on cryptographic hardness).
+In fact, one can construct examples of non-concentrated loss functions that are not classically simulable (see the Supplemental Information for one such example based on cryptographic hardness).
 Crucially, these examples do not resemble current mainstream variational quantum algorithms but instead draw inspiration from conventional fault-tolerant quantum algorithms for which we expect a superpolynomial quantum advantage to be achievable.
 In doing so, they break our initial assumption that comparing objects living in exponentially large spaces generically leads to concentrated expectation values, as the circuits used therein are not generic but rather purposely constructed.
 In fact, textbook quantum algorithms do not suffer from the curse of dimensionality as the exponentially large quantum states are manipulated in a well-thought and orderly manner, rather than a variational one.
-Nonetheless, as evidenced by our rather contrived examples in the Appendix, it is not obvious how to use these techniques in variational quantum computing as textbook quantum algorithms are only built for very specific tasks.
+Nonetheless, as evidenced by our rather contrived examples in the Supplemental Information, it is not obvious how to use these techniques in variational quantum computing as textbook quantum algorithms are only built for very specific tasks.